Description

 field is a member of the ImageFormat

 enumeration in the Sandbox namespace.
 It represents a 16-bit depth image format, commonly used for depth buffer storage in graphics applications.
-This format is typically used in rendering pipelines where depth precision is important, such as in 3D graphics rendering.
+This format is typically used when a high precision depth buffer is not required, offering a balance between memory usage and depth precision.

 Usage